jbisbee1/DS1000_F2026/README.md

 ### Illness / Attendance

-If you are too ill to attend class, please do not come -- email the professor as soon as reasonably possible so we can arrange a Daily Quiz or Unit Test makeup if needed (see [Missed or Late Assessments](#course-policies)).
+If you are too ill to attend class, please do not come -- email the professor as soon as reasonably possible if you will miss a major assessment or if your absence extends beyond the flexibility built into the Homework and Daily Quiz policies (see [Missed or Late Work](#course-policies)).
 Lecture recordings are posted the evening following class, but recordings do not replace attendance for graded, in-class work.

 I will be holding my office hours in-person in Commons #348, Wednesdays 10AM-12PM.
 The TAs are free to determine how best to hold their office hours, and their choices will be communicated to the students as soon as they are decided.